-In summary, if a VENDOR sells a system or a kit, a team must use the entire system/kit Fair Market Value and not the value of its COMPONENT pieces.
+In summary, if a VENDOR sells a system or a kit, a team must use the entire system/kit FMVand not the value of its COMPONENT pieces.

 Example 1: VENDOR A sells a gearbox that can be used with a number of different gear sets, and can mate with two different motors they sell.
-A team purchases the gearbox, a gear set, and a motor (which are not offered together as an assembly or kit), then assembles them together.
-Each part is treated separately for the purpose of BOM costing, since the purchased pieces can each be used in various configurations.
+A team purchases the gearbox, a gear set, and a motor, then assembles them together.
+Each part is treated separately for the purpose of determining FMV, since the purchased pieces can each be used in various configurations.

 Example 2: VENDOR B sells a robotic arm assembly that the team wants to use.
 However, it costs \$700 USD, so they cannot use it.
 The VENDOR sells the "hand", "wrist", and "arm" as separate assemblies, for \$200 USD each.
 A team wishes to purchase the three items separately, then reassemble them.
-This would not be legal, as they are really buying and using the entire assembly, which has a Fair Market Value of \$700 USD.
+This would not be legal, as they are really buying and using the entire assembly, which has a FMV of \$700 USD.

 Example 3: VENDOR C sells a set of wheels or wheel modules that are often used in groups of four.
 The wheels or modules can be used in other quantities or configurations.
 A team purchases four and uses them in the most common configuration.
-Each part is treated separately for the purpose of BOM costing, since the purchased pieces can be used in various configurations.
+Each part is treated separately for the purpose of determining FMV, since the purchased pieces can be used in various configurations.